trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 ---

 # Enumerations
-But enums get more powerful, because each variant can have associated data with it
+Enums get more powerful, because each variant can have associated data with it

 ```rust